Trump asks Pennsylvania House speaker for help overturning election results, personally intervening in a third state

 Ducey has described his relationship with the president as “tense and strained,” according to a person who has spoken to him.
 A spokesman for Ducey did not immediately respond to a request for comment.

 Despite the heightened effort to pressure public officials, there is little sense inside Trump’s campaign that the effort is working.
-The president has complained to several advisers that a series of events with state lawmakers and his own attorneys in Pennsylvania, Arizona and Georgia did not get him any closer to victory.
+The president has complained to several advisers that a string of events with state lawmakers and his own attorneys in Pennsylvania, Arizona and Georgia did not get him any closer to victory.

 One of those lawyers, Rudolph W. Giuliani, is now hospitalized after testing positive for the coronavirus.
 And Dec.
-14, the day when the Electoral College will meet and vote in state capitals across the nation, is rapidly approaching.
+14, the day when the electoral college will meet and vote in state capitals across the nation, is rapidly approaching.

 “When it comes to lawsuits, we’re one for 33.
-All I can say is time is ticking,” said Sen. Lindsey O. Graham (R-S.C.), a Trump ally who has promoted Trump’s false accusations of fraud, in an interview last week.
+All I can say is time is ticking,” Sen. Lindsey O. Graham (R-S.C.), a Trump ally who has promoted the president’s false accusations of fraud, said in an interview last week.
 “I told the president to keep fighting, but time matters.
 You’ve got to have a very coherent theory of the law.
 The burden of the proof is on the plaintiff.”

 The outlook is similar inside the White House, where administration officials have begun discussing who will stay until Biden’s Jan.
-20 inauguration to help with the transition, and who will leave ahead of that date, according to people familiar with the conversations, who spoke on the condition of anonymity to describe private discussions.
+20 inauguration to help with the transition and who will leave before that date, according to people familiar with the conversations, who spoke on the condition of anonymity to describe private discussions.

-The legal defeats, meanwhile, continued to mount on Monday — as did the inevitability of Biden’s victory.
+The legal defeats, meanwhile, continued to mount Monday — as did the inevitability of Biden’s victory.
 Georgia Secretary of State Brad Raffensperger (R) recertified the state’s election results after a second statewide recount of presidential votes.
 The presidential ballots in Georgia have now been counted three times, each time delivering the state to Biden.

-In addition, Fulton County Superior Court judge on Monday dismissed a lawsuit filed by the Trump campaign alleging widespread voter fraud because the team’s lawyers did not pay the proper filing fee or fill out their paperwork correctly, according to the Atlanta Journal-Constitution.
+Also in Georgia, a Fulton County Superior Court judge on Monday dismissed a lawsuit filed by the Trump campaign alleging widespread voter fraud because the team’s lawyers did not pay the proper filing fee or fill out their paperwork correctly, according to the Atlanta Journal-Constitution.

 One official involved in the campaign said Trump spends almost all of his days obsessing over voter fraud and searching for ways to reverse his defeat.
 He has asked Giuliani and one of his campaign lawyers, Jenna Ellis, for more names of lawmakers he should be calling.